kbralten/vxi_proxy/README.md

 Notes:
 - This is not a full rpcbind replacement; it only answers GETPORT for VXI‑11.
 - It listens on both TCP and UDP 111.
+- On Linux systems, it is preferred to use the `rpcbind` service if available, as it provides a complete implementation of the portmapper functionality.

 7\.
 License
 -----------